AndreyNautilus/AndreyNautilus.github.io/content/posts/2024-07-21-evenly-random-points-on-plane/index.md

 {{< load_resource "uniform_distribution.html" >}}

+## Jittered grid

-Various types of grids with gaps can give even distribution, but the picture will not look _random_.
+Grids give even distribution, but the picture will not look _random_.
-There will always be a pattern, sometimes more visible, sometimes less, but still visible.
-This doesn't look _natural_ either.
+We can add a small displacement to every point and that will give a much better _randomized_ picture.

+{{< load_resource "grid_distribution.html" >}}

+We can choose the max displacement as slightly less than half of distance between 2 diagonal neibouring points.
+This will ensure that each point will stay relatively close to the original position, but still shiftted enough to form _random_ picture.

+Pros:

+- points are distributed fairy evenly: no major gaps and no major clusters;

+Cons:

+- some points can still be too close to each other (forming small clusters);
+- some points may fall of the canvas due to shift (the shift can be re-generated increasing the risk of clusters)

+## Poisson disk distribution

 A solution to this problem is [Poisson disk sampling (or Poisson disk distribution)](https://en.wikipedia.org/wiki/Supersampling#Poisson_disk): points are placed randomly, but not too close and not too far away from each other.